amygorgon/didtyronzil/docs/CRUD-operations/did-resolve.md

 - ***documentMetadata***: This structure contains metadata that typically does not change between invocations of the resolve method unless the DID Document changes.
 Tyron's ***documentMetadata*** includes three properties: the ***contentType*** equal to "application/did+json" and the [DID Keys](../protocol-parameters.md#did-keys) update & recovery.

-> Find tyron's DID Resolution method [here](https://github.com/julio-cabdu/tyronZIL-js/blob/master/src/lib/decentralized-identity/did-document.ts).
+> Find the DID Resolution method [here](https://github.com/tralcanx/tyronzil/blob/master/src/lib/decentralized-identity/did-document.ts).

 ## Resolving a deactivated DID